What can you do with bread during a storm? Sandwiches, save cookies, and more. Find a bunch of ideas in this post.

 This is actually a thing.
 If you search “grilled bread” online, you’ll find recipe results.
 Which is silly.
 Put it on the grill.
 The end.
 But, honestly, you’re not going to just eat grilled bread.

-Top your grilled bread with tomatoes and balsamic dressing, which sounds amazing.
+Top your grilled bread with tomatoes and balsamic dressing for a tasty bruschetta.
 You can even add a few thin slices of red onion.
 And none of that lives in your fridge.

 During a storm, you may lose power and you probably won’t be able to use your oven.
 So stock up on charcoal and fill your propane tanks because grilling may be your only way to have hot food.